cities & governments

 Case Studies

 The City of Douglasville has a philosophy to stay in front or ahead of the best municipal practices.
-This philosophy lead the city to look into UMS for a utility bill analysis of their utility accounts.
+This philosophy led the city to look into UMS for a utility bill analysis of their utility accounts.

 UMS analyzed all of the City’s accounts uncovering $27,000 in annual savings.
 Our analysts continued to monitor accounts and found over $7,000 in additional savings from a new account the City added.